ITPNYU/clock-club/works.md

 “[De Fossard Solar Time Clock: Appreciating An Extreme Achievement Without A Loupe – Quill & Pad.](https://quillandpad.com/2018/01/08/de-fossard-solar-time-clock-appreciating-extreme-achievement-without-loupe/” Accessed April 14, 2021.
 A handmade clock with an eight-day movement with a Brocot-type escapement.

+“[Product Sketch: Clocks for Robots – Blog – BERG](http://berglondon.com/blog/2011/09/22/clocks-for-robots/).”
+Accessed July 8, 2021.
+A series of clock designs in which the time is displayed only in a QR code.

 ## Watches